 - 1. Pick a group name, - 2.
 Choose a project related to the students' personal interests, - 3.
 Write a proposal identifying the problem of interest along with a proposed solution, - 4.
-Present the proposal to the class around the middle of the semester, - 5.
-Develop a solution solving the problem of interest, - 6.
-Write a final report describing their accomplishments, results analysis and future work, and - 7.
+Develop a solution solving the problem of interest, - 5.
+Write a final report describing their accomplishments, results analysis and future work, and - 6.
 Present the final outcomes of their project.